rust-lang/rustc-dev-guide/src/tests/running.md

 By listing which test suites you want to run you avoid having to run tests for components you did not change at all.

-**Warning:** Note that bors only runs the tests with the full stage 2 build; therefore, while the tests **usually** work fine with stage 1, there are some limitations.
+**Warning:** bors only runs the tests with the full stage 2 build; therefore, while the tests **usually** work fine with stage 1, there are some limitations.

 ## Run unit tests on the compiler/library

-You may want to run unit tests on a specific file with following:
+You may try to run unit tests on a specific file with following:

 ```bash
 ./x.py test compiler/rustc_data_structures/src/thin_vec/tests.rs
 ```

 But unfortunately, it's impossible.
-You should invoke following instead:
+You should invoke the following instead:

 ```bash
 ./x.py test compiler/rustc_data_structures/ --test-args thin_vec